How to use remote desktop software

 3. Apple Remote Connection

 This is very similar to Apple Remote Desktop; however, it only uses Finder.
 So, it doesn’t need a special application to connect.
-You just need to make sure your preferences allow remote desktop connection in System Preferences.
+You just need to make sure your preferences allow remote desktop connection in System Settings.
 The major drawback of using this native macOS solution is that it requires both computers to be on the same network.
 So, it’s not a big deal if you’re in the office.
 But, a major problem if you’re supporting work-from-home computers because, obviously, computers would be in different networks.
 However, you can still deal with the problem by setting up an office VPN client, so users can connect from anywhere in the world.

 Methods to use remote desktop software for Macs